 Australia now accedes to the Optional Protocol to the UN Convention on the Elimination of all forms of Discrimination Against Women (CEDAW) (adopted by other nations in 2000).

 Australia takes up a seat on the UN Women executive board from 2013.
-The then Foreign Minister Bob Carr said it would provide a unique opportunity to increase the profile of issues facing women in the Pacific, in particular the prevalence of violence against women.
-“When I met with Michelle Bachelet, Executive Director of UN Women, I reaffirmed Australia’s commitment to the cause of gender equality”.
+The former Foreign Minister said it would provide a unique opportunity to increase the profile of issues facing women in the Pacific, in particular the prevalence of violence against women, and also said “When I met with the Executive Director of UN Women, I reaffirmed Australia’s commitment to the cause of gender equality”.
 Visit unwomen.org.au – working towards global gender equality.

-March 2012.
-Australia presented its country statement at the 56th session of the United Nations Commission on the Status of Women in New York, where representatives of 190 countries met, stating that the Australian Government has sent a distinguished delegation to the Commission, where it is also hosting three events focusing on the needs of rural women and rural women with disabilities.
-CLICK here to see WEL’s letter of congratulation to Tanya Plibersek, then Minister for Housing, Minister for the Status of Women.
-Government outlines gender equality plan to UN Commission on the Status of Women, the principal global policy-making body dedicated to promoting the advancement of women.
-Representatives of over 190 countries gathered for the annual meeting.
-The Federal Government outlined its pursuit of greater gender equality when the then Minister for the Status of Women, Tanya Plibersek, delivered Australia’s country statement.
-Ms Plibersek outlined Australia’s pursuit of three priority areas for advancing gender equality: improving women’s economic prosperity and financial independence, ensuring women’s voices are heard at all levels of decision making and reducing violence against women.
+In 2012, Australia presented its country statement at the 56th session of the U.N.
+Commission on the Status of Women in New York, where representatives of 190 countries met, stating that the Australian Government has sent a delegation to the Commission, where it is also hosting events focusing on the needs of rural women and women with disabilities.
+The Federal Government outlined its pursuit of main global policy-making greater gender equality when the former Minister for the Status of Women, Tanya Plibersek, delivered Australia’s country statement.
+She outlined Australia’s pursuit of three priority areas for advancing gender equality: improving women’s economic prosperity and financial independence, ensuring women’s voices are heard at all levels of decision making and reducing violence against women.

-Representatives of the Ministry of Civil Affairs of the People’s Republic of China requested to meet with WEL members for the purpose of learning about our organisation and how we lobby governments, under the China-Australia Human Rights Technical Cooperation (HRTC) Program.
-We met with this group, which included several women, and spent a pleasant couple of hours outlinng WEL’s achievements with the help of an interpreter.
-A very interesting meeting overall.
-Click to see the photo.
+Chinese Delegation, 2011.
+Representatives of the Ministry of Civil Affairs of the People’s Republic of China requested to meet with WEL Victoria members to learn about our organisation and how we lobby governments, under the China-Australia Human Rights Technical Cooperation Program.
+We met with this group, which included several women, and outlined WEL’s achievements with the help of an interpreter.
+A very interesting meeting.

 What is IAW and how is WEL involved?
-CLICK here for more information.
-There was a Conference of the IAW in Melbourne in October 2012.
+CLICK for more information.
+A Conference of the IAW was held in Melbourne in 2012 – see our News page.